 China: The Proving Ground

-The Kuomintang (KMT), which had better weapons and more soldiers, struggled to hold ground in the countryside.
-The CCP, by contrast, gained strength with each year.
-They knew the terrain, relied on local help, and avoided direct battles until the time was right.
-Over time, this patient approach wore down their enemy.
-In 1949, after years of steady gains, the CCP took control and formed the People’s Republic of China (PRC).
-This outcome showed how a small force, working with the people and using smart tactics, could defeat a larger and better-equipped army.
+The KMT held better weapons and more soldiers but struggled to hold ground in the countryside.
+The CCP gained strength year over year by knowing the terrain, drawing on local support, and refusing direct battle until conditions favored them.
+This patient approach wore down the Nationalist military.
+In 1949, after two decades of campaigning, the CCP took power and founded the People’s Republic of China (PRC).

 The Long March: Survival Through Movement